-Welcome to Jesus College, one of the 31 colleges in the University of Cambridge.
+Welcome to Jesus College, one of the 31 Colleges in the University of Cambridge.

-We have a large community made up of undergraduates, graduates, Fellows and staff.
+We have a large community made up of undergraduates, postgraduates, Fellows and staff.
 Each College in the University is an independent self-governing body, with its own mission and values, constitution, endowments and income.
 The College chooses its own students and elects its own Master and Fellows (faculty).

 The College site

 Jesus College is on a single large site on a quiet side street in the centre of Cambridge.
 It was established between 1496 and 1516 on the site of the twelfth-century Benedictine nunnery of St Mary and St Radegund whose buildings, which included a huge church, were adapted to house it.
 These buildings remain at the College’s centre, and beyond them there are 24 acres of sports fields and gardens.